ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/plugins/triggers.markdown

 where:
 * **OnIndexEntryDeleted** is executed when index entry is being removed from the index.
 The provided key may represent an already deleted document.
 * **OnIndexEntryCreated** is executed when specified document with a given key is being inserted.
-The changes to the provided lucene document will be writen to the Lucene index.
+The changes to the provided lucene document will be written to the Lucene index.
-* **AnErrorOccured** is used to notify the batcher that an error occured.
+* **AnErrorOccured** is used to notify the batcher that an error occurred.

 ### Example - Creating static snapshot from the indexed document